Editors Note: This blog was updated on 6/7/2023 to incorporate updated content and images.

 - Contact us if you're still having echo.

-So, before you throw away or stop using your headset, follow these steps to get rid of the Plantronics headset echo and you'll enjoy using your headset for many years.
+So, before you throw away or stop using your headset, follow these simple steps to get rid of the Plantronics headset echo and you'll enjoy using your headset for many years to come.